Introducing the OASIS-model:

 The OASIS Regional Network

-The OASIS regional network connects schools that are in a driving distance to each other.
-In each OASIS group, there is a regional facilitator.
-This regional facilitator will be there to organize meetings and support the site leaders.
-The number of site leaders in an OASIS network depends on the capacities of the regional facilitator and the experience of the site leaders.
-In the first year of implementing the OASIS model, there might be 2-5 site leaders, while as the months go by the network may expand.
+The OASIS regional network connects schools that are in driving distance from one another.
+In each OASIS group, there is a Regional Facilitator.
+The Regional Facilitator’s job is to organize meetings and support the Site Leaders.
+The number of Site Leaders in an OASIS network depends on the capacities of the Regional Facilitator and the experience of the Site Leaders.
+In the first year of implementing the OASIS model, there might be 2–5 Site Leaders, while as the months go by, the network may expand.

-Our regional facilitators are educational leaders in their region.
-These are experienced coaches, principals, and district administrators who understand the challenges faced by new leaders and have coached them successfully.
-These regional facilitators lead the online coaching course for your coaches (for graduate credit if desired), and hold regular meetings with new coaches as well as monthly meetings with the entire regional OASIS cohort.
+Our Regional Facilitators are educational leaders in their region.
+They are experienced coaches, principals, or district administrators who understand the challenges faced by new leaders and have coached them successfully.
+Regional Facilitators lead the online coaching course for your coaches (for graduate credit, if desired) and hold regular meetings with new coaches as well as monthly meetings with the entire regional OASIS cohort.
 It is not easy to step out of the classroom and start supporting instructional change.
 Regional OASIS leaders are there to support new coaches at each step of the journey.

-The site-based leader is a coach, educational specialist, team leader, or veteran teacher responsible for overseeing their team’s professional development.
-The site-based leader enrolls in Reading Ways’ 15-hour course focused on the principles of adult learning, which results in a literacy action plan for your school.
-In the course, they develop a multi-year literacy plan which then becomes the basis for work in the school.
-New coaches usually need quite a bit of support at this point, usually including weekly meetings with the OASIS regional leader during the first year; other levels of support are available for more experienced coaches.
-The Reading Ways Site Leader develops the skills of an instructional leader while supporting online and onsite learning.
+The Site Leader is a coach, educational specialist, team leader, or veteran teacher responsible for overseeing their team’s professional development.
+The Site Leader enrolls in Reading Ways’ 15-hour course focused on the principles of adult learning, which results in a literacy action plan for your school.
+During the course, they develop a multi-year literacy plan that then becomes the basis for work in the school.
+New coaches usually need quite a bit of support at this point, often including weekly meetings with the OASIS regional leader during the first year; other levels of support are available for more experienced coaches.
+The Reading Ways Site Leader develops the skills of an instructional leader while supporting online and on-site learning.

 Sustainable Change: In Two Ways!